spacemeshos/go-spacemesh/README.md

 ### Building

-To build `go-unruly` for your current system architecture use:
+To build `/go-spacemesh` for your current system architecture use:

 ```
 make